GabrielBena/boolean_nca_cc/docs/design_doc_ko_selfatt.md

 ### Core Experiment Design

-The primary experiment investigates the effect of structural damage on circuit optimization.
+The experimental framework investigates three fundamental questions about circuit optimization and robustness:

+1. **Boolean Function Discovery (Growth Mode)**: Can the model learn to configure circuits that implement correct boolean functions, and do these functions generalize to unseen input combinations?

+2. **Damage Recovery Generalization (Repair Mode)**: Can the model learn recovery strategies that generalize to unseen damage patterns, not just those seen during training?

+3. **Damage Type Robustness**: How do permanent vs reversible damage modes affect the model's ability to find alternative solutions vs repair damaged components?

 The model is trained on meta-batches where some circuits have damage patterns applied, then evaluated on K inner loop steps to see if alternative configurations can be found that produce the target output despite damage.

+**Key Insights**:
-**Key Insight**: The exact LUT configurations of a circuit should vary depending on the damage pattern applied, demonstrating the model's ability to find alternative solutions under constraints.
+- The exact LUT configurations of a circuit should vary depending on the damage pattern applied, demonstrating the model's ability to find alternative solutions under constraints
+- Input combinations serve as "data samples" - splitting them tests whether the model discovers true boolean functions
+- Damage patterns test structural robustness - splitting them tests whether recovery strategies generalize

 ### Damage Application Modes

+**Critical Distinction**: The choice between permanent and reversible damage fundamentally changes the recovery mechanism and what the model must learn.

 #### 1. **Permanent Damage (Stuck-at Faults)**

 - **Behavior**: Gates are completely removed from attention graph and zeroed out
+  - Attention edges to/from damaged gates are pruned
+  - Logits are clamped to zero (or fixed value)
+  - Residual updates are zeroed out
+- **Mechanism**: Structural elimination - damaged gates cannot participate in computation
 - **Use Case**: Testing circuit robustness under permanent structural loss
-- **Recovery**: No recovery possible - circuits must work around damaged gates
+- **Recovery**: No recovery possible - circuits must work around damaged gates by finding alternative paths
+- **Learning Objective**: Model must learn to find alternative circuit configurations that bypass damaged gates
+- **Implementation**: `damage_behavior: "permanent"`

 #### 2. **Reversible Damage (SEU-like)**

 - **Behavior**: One-shot logit bias applied to damaged gates, then normal updates resume
+  - Initial perturbation: logits biased by `reversible_bias` (typically negative to push toward zero output)
+  - After initial damage: gates continue to receive normal attention and residual updates
+  - Gates can "heal" through optimization
+- **Mechanism**: Functional perturbation with recovery potential - gates remain structurally intact
-- **Use Case**: Testing circuit recovery from temporary perturbations
+- **Use Case**: Testing circuit recovery from temporary perturbations (Single Event Upsets)
-- **Recovery**: Gates can "heal" through normal optimization updates
+- **Recovery**: Gates can "heal" through normal optimization updates - model can restore damaged gates
+- **Learning Objective**: Model must learn both to work around damage AND to repair damaged gates
 - **Implementation**: `damage_behavior: "reversible"` with tunable `reversible_bias`

+**Experimental Significance**:
+- **Permanent damage** tests whether the model can find alternative solutions (structural adaptation)
+- **Reversible damage** tests whether the model can recover from perturbations (functional repair)
+- These represent fundamentally different robustness mechanisms and should be analyzed separately

 ### Pattern Generation Strategies